Emory University: Nineteenth century

-Emory College was founded in 1836 in Oxford, Georgia by the Methodist Episcopal Church.
+Emory College was founded in 1836 in Oxford, Georgia, by the Methodist Episcopal Church.
 The college was named in honor of the departed Methodist bishop John Emory.
 Ignatius Alphonso Few was the college's first president.
 In 1854, the Atlanta Medical College, a forerunner of Emory University School of Medicine, was founded.
 On April 12, 1861, the American Civil War began.
 Emory College was closed in November 1861 and all of its students enlisted on the Confederate side.
-In late 1863 the war came to Georgia and the college was used as hospital and later a headquarters for the Union Army.
+In late 1863 the war reached Georgia and the college was used as hospital and later a headquarters for the Union Army.
 The university produced many officers who served in the war, including General George Thomas Anderson (1846C) who fought in nearly every major battle in the eastern theater.
 Thirty-five Emory students lost their lives and much of the campus was destroyed during the war.

-Emory College, as with the entire Southeastern United States, struggled to overcome financial devastation during the Reconstruction Era.
 In 1880, Atticus Greene Haygood, Emory College President, delivered a speech expressing gratitude for the end of slavery in the United States, which captured the attention of George I. Seney, a New York banker.
 Seney gave Emory College $5,000 to repay its debts, $50,000 for construction, and $75,000 to establish a new endowment.
 In the 1880s, the technology department was launched by Isaac Stiles Hopkins, a polymath professor at Emory College.
 Hopkins became the first president of the Georgia Institute of Technology in 1888.
 Emory University's first international student, Yun Chi-ho, graduated in 1893.
-Yun became an important political activist in Korea and is the author of "Aegukga", the national anthem of the Republic of Korea.
+Yun became an important political activist in Korea.

 Twentieth century

 On August 16, 1906, the Wesley Memorial Hospital and Training School for Nurses, later renamed the Nell Hodgson Woodruff School of Nursing, was established.
 In 1914, the Candler School of Theology was established.
-In 1915, Emory College relocated to Druid Hills and was rechartered as Emory University after accepting a land grant from Asa Griggs Candler, founder of The Coca-Cola Company and brother of commissioned chair Warren Akin Candler.
-The Emory University School of Law was established in 1916.
-From the 1920s through the 1970s, Emory University established its reputation as a regional institution that offered a solid education in medicine, law, theology, business, and the liberal arts.
+In 1915, Emory College relocated to Druid Hills and was rechartered as Emory University after accepting a land grant from Asa Griggs Candler, founder of The Coca-Cola Company and brother of commissioned chair Warren Akin Candler Based on large donations from the Candler, Woodruff, and Goizueta families, Emory University is colloquially referred to as "Coca-Cola University".
+Emory University School of Law was established in 1916.